Aggie War Hymn: History

 After the second verse is sung twice, Aggie fans link their arms and legs, and sway left and right to replicate the motion of a saw blade; this is called "sawing Varsity's horns off" (before the Texas football team adopting the Longhorn as the official mascot, the team was simply known as "Varsity").
 For years, when this happened during football games at Kyle Field, this caused the entire west upper deck, including the press box, to sway.
 This often unnerved sportswriters who hadn't covered an Aggie game before, even though a sign in the press box warned that "the press box will move during the Aggie War Hymn."
 Renovations after the 2014 season lessened the swaying effect somewhat.

 In 1997, the song was rated as the No. 1 college fight song by USA Today.
 It was also used by NASA Flight Director Gerry Griffin to wake up astronauts in space from 1983 to 1995.

 The song was also used as a wakeup call on Day 11 of space mission STS-121 for Texas A&M former student and mission specialist Mike Fossum.

-To honor the 100th anniversary of the writing of the hymn in 2018, Wilson's family members were honored with a ceremony on the 50-yard line at Kyle Field in front of the Fightin' Texas Aggie Band during halftime of Texas A&M's home game against Ole Miss on November 10.
+For the 100th anniversary of the writing of the hymn in 2018, Wilson's family members held a ceremony on the 50-yard line at Kyle Field in front of the Fightin' Texas Aggie Band during halftime of Texas A&M's home game against Ole Miss on November 10.

 The hymn was also performed during the state funeral of George H. W. Bush during his casket's arrival in College Station for interment at the Bush Library, as the Fightin' Texas Aggie Band played it following "Hail to the Chief".